lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 while also has another _agent_ controlling its connection to the configuration bus.

 - **The mapping between _links_ and actual hardware links is not always one-to-one either!**
-The DAG is built at compile time to negotiate the parameters of various agents.
+The DAG is built at compile time to negotiate the parameters of various _agents_.
-Although it is normally true that an _agent_ represents a real communication agent in hardware, it is not necessary that the Diplomacy must produce the actual hardware connections for these agents.
+Although it is normally true that an _agent_ represents a real communication _agent_ in hardware, it is not necessary that the Diplomacy must produce the actual hardware connections for these _agents_.
 The DAG and the diplomacy package can be hijacked to negotiating the parameters for a virtual network while the actually hardware connections are settled separately.
 This is how the Diplomacy package is extended for the shared SV AXI bus in lowRISC.

 ### 3.2 A rough description of the implementation of a _Node_

-In the Chisel implementation of the Diplomacy package, all _agents_ are an object derived from a class named a _Node_.
+In the Chisel implementation of the Diplomacy package, an _agents_ is an object derived from a class named a _Node_.
 Here shows the derivation relationship of all _agents_ in Figure [1](#figure-1).
-All _agents_ supported by the current Diplomacy package derived from a single parent class, **MixedNode**, which is defined in the Diplomacy package: [Nodes.scala](https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/diplomacy/Nodes.scala)
+All _agents_ supported by the current Diplomacy package derived from a the same base class, **MixedNode**, which is defined in the Diplomacy package: [Nodes.scala](https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/diplomacy/Nodes.scala)

 ~~~